-Peter Campochiaro is a clinician-scientist who utilized mouse models to help define the molecular pathogenesis of ocular neovascularization including the roles of VEGF, HIF-1, and Tie2.
+Peter Campochiaro is a clinician-scientist who utilized mouse models to help define the molecular pathogenesis of ocular neovascularization, including the roles of VEGF, HIF-1 and Tie2.
 His clinical trial group showed the benefits of inhibiting VEGF in diabetic macular edema and retinal vein occlusions.
 Strategies to provide sustained suppression of VEGF were developed and are being evaluated in clinical trials.
-The observation that that oxidative damage contributes to cone cell death in retinitis pigmentosa has also advanced to testing in clinical trials.
+The observation that oxidative damage contributes to cone cell death in retinitis pigmentosa has also advanced to testing in clinical trials.

 Friedenwald Award: Lloyd Paul Aiello, MD, PhD, FARVO (RE)

 Lloyd Paul Aiello is professor of ophthalmology at Harvard Medical School, vice chair Harvard Department of Ophthalmology for Centers of Excellence, director Beetham Eye Institute at Joslin Diabetes Center and founding chair of the Diabetic Retinopathy Clinical Research Network.
 Aiello’s contributions to understanding mechanisms underlying diabetic retinopathy, development of novel therapeutics such as VEGF and plasma kallikrein inhibitors, clinical trial design and implementation, telemedicine initiatives and novel retinal imaging modalities have had a global influence on the evaluation and care of diabetic eye disease.

 Weisenfeld Award: Paul S. Bernstein, MD, PhD, FARVO (BI)